mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-There were 5 distinct views of CDA documents in Q1 & Q2 on a client system.
+There were 15 views of 10 CDA documents in 2023 on a client system.

 #### Discussion

-This is currently a low amount of usage.
-We plan on doing at least more forced testing of the functionality within live client systems in Q3 and Q4.
+This is currently a low amount of usage, mainly caused by test portal accounts in a single system.

 ### Measure 15: Patient Portal Download